yuanwu2017/llm-d-infra/quickstart/README-step-by-step.md

   --set gateway.gatewayParameters.proxyUID=0
 ```

-Service is create as NodePort type.
+Service is created as LoadBalancer type.

-If you want to change Service type, then please add the `serviceType` option like `--set gateway.serviceType=LoadBalancer`.
+If you want to change Service type, then please add the `serviceType` option like `--set gateway.serviceType=NodePort`.

 ## Validation